 Department of Radiology

 Computed tomography is commonly referred to as CT or a CAT scan.
 It combines an X-ray with a computer to produce very detailed images of the body.
 CT is used to help diagnose and treat medical conditions related to internal organs, soft tissue, bones and blood vessels.
 The images from a CT scan are “cross-sections” of your body, and can be thought of as if you were looking at individual slices from a loaf of bread.

 The benefits of CT are extraordinary in helping to diagnose or rule out conditions.
 CT is considered safe, but there are some things to know.
 CT uses radiation to produce images.
 At Brigham and Women’s Faulkner Hospital, we use state-of-the-art technology to minimize radiation dose.
 We also screen all patients for allergies and other conditions if they are receiving an intravenous contrast injection.
 You can be assured that the benefit of performing a CT scan outweighs the minimal risk of radiation exposure or contrast injection.

 The technologist cannot discuss the results of the scan with you.
 Results for your exam are generally available for your provider to view on the same day of your exam.
-CT exams are interpreted by a board certified radiologist and a detailed report will be sent to your ordering provider who will discuss them with you.
+CT exams are interpreted by a board-certified radiologist and a detailed report will be sent to your ordering provider who will discuss them with you.
 Results are available in Mass General Brigham’s Patient Gateway.

 Offering comprehensive medical, surgical and psychiatric care as well as complete emergency, ambulatory and diagnostic services to residents of southwest Boston and the surrounding suburbs.